 Buying investment property is stressful.
-Buying investment property generally means taking your personal tastes out of the decision.
+Buying investment property typically means taking your personal tastes out of the decision.

-But, paying close attention to details that will make the home pleasing to future tenants.
-Here are some basic tips for buying investment property.
+But, paying close attention to details will make the home pleasing to future tenants.
+There are so many things to consider when buying an investment property, that it is a good idea to learn as much as you can beforehand from real estate investment experts like Than Merrill.
+However, here are some basic tips for buying investment property.

 Tips for Buying Investment Property